Meta faces a future of more legal woes and falling revenues – DW – 01/12/2023

 Haugen leaked thousands of internal company documents to The Wall Street Journal, revealing the extent to which the company had prioritized profit over dealing with hate, violence and misinformation on its platforms.

 Throughout 2022, the problems kept piling up.
 The share price has been on a sharp downward spiral for 15 months now.
 Its revenues and ad sales are falling while regulatory scrutiny is intensifying.
-Then there's the massive spending on the metaverse, which investors are increasingly spooked by.
+Then there's the massive spending on the metaverse, which is increasingly spooking investors.

 Hard numbers

 Meta was officially the worst performing company on the S&P 500 index in 2022.
-Amid a wider sell-off amongst the major tech firms, Meta is the one struggling most of all.
+Amid a wider sell-off among the major tech firms, Meta is the one struggling most of all.

 Its most recent quarterly results, posted at the end of October, revealed a 4% fall in revenues.
 That's the slowest pace of growth in a decade and can be linked to Meta's declining importance in the critical area of advertising.